aws-samples/aws-etl-orchestrator/README.md

 ```
 #### Parameters:

-* `SourceS3BucketName` - The Amazon S3 bucket name (without the `s3://...` prefix) from which the Athena Runner AWS Lambda function package (.zip file) will be fetched by AWS CloudFormation.
+* `ArtifactBucketName` - The Amazon S3 bucket name (without the `s3://...` prefix) in which Glue scripts and Lambda function source will be stored. **If a bucket with such a name does not exist, the `deploylambda` build command will create it for you with appropriate permissions.**

-* `SourceS3Key` - The Amazon S3 key (e.g. `src/athenarunner.zip`) pointing to your AWS Lambda function's .zip package.
+* `LambdaSourceS3Key` - The Amazon S3 key (e.g. `src/athenarunner.zip`) pointing to your AWS Lambda function's .zip package.

 * `DDBTableName` - The Amazon DynamoDB table in which the state of active AWS Athena queries is tracked between Athena Runner AWS Lambda function invocations.